(L to R: Geoff Barkman, Jeff Harford, Arina Aizal, Domi Angelo-Laloli, Lesley Paris)

 Geoff has been with the Dunedin-based Community Access station since September 2007, making him the guru of all things technical.
 He plays a vital role in keeping the station on air and in training the many programme makers, volunteers and school groups who use the Otago Access Radio facilities.

 Domi’s association with the station began in 2007 as co-host of a music show.
-These days, he coordinates OAR FM’s busy Youth Zone schedule (weekdays 4-5pm) and ably manages the station’s accounting and administration tasks.
-On top of that, our resident multi-tasking wiz helps Geoff out with technical and production duties.
+These days, he manages the station’s accounting and administration tasks.
+He also assists with production, training and keeping up with the ever changing ways of recording and sharing our OARsome content with the world.